bufbuild-ru/docs/docs/bsr/generated-sdks/go/index.md

 # Go packages

 The Buf Schema Registry provides generated SDKs for Go from modules and plugins using `go get`, just like any other Go library.
-It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.See the [tutorial](../tutorial/) for instructions on how to access generated SDKs from the BSR directly.The BSR Go module proxy implements the [GOPROXY protocol](https://golang.org/ref/mod#goproxy-protocol) for [Buf modules](../../../cli/modules-workspaces/) by generating SDKs on the fly — Go code stubs aren't generated until you request them using `go get`.
+It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.

+See the [tutorial](../tutorial/) for instructions on how to access generated SDKs from the BSR directly.

+The BSR Go module proxy implements the [GOPROXY protocol](https://golang.org/ref/mod#goproxy-protocol) for [Buf modules](../../../cli/modules-workspaces/) by generating SDKs on the fly — Go code stubs aren't generated until you request them using `go get`.
 Once generated, they're cached, and the cached SDKs are returned from subsequent requests.

 ## Using Go modules